Financial Abuse: What is It? What to Do?

 Removing yourself from this type of situation can be really hard.
 Ideally, look to use all of the resources at your disposal, with things like family counseling or online counseling.
 If you’ve mostly burned all of those bridges, or can’t seem to see the end of it, seek out legal help.

 There is a national domestic violence hotline that can help you deal with this type of situation.
-If, your problems have escalated to the point of physical abuse, call 9-1-1.
+If, your problems with an abusive partner have escalated to the point of physical abuse, call 9-1-1

 Understanding Your Reality & Where You Are At